Rick hears his neighbor’s cat on his front porch.

 He raised his eyes to me and quickly looked down.
 “I thought that the CPS was there to take kids away from their parents and put them into foster homes.”

-“That’s only part of what we do, and we only do something like that when a kid is in an unsafe situation.
+“That’s only part of what we do, and we only do something like that when a kid can’t stay with his parents or a relative, or is in an unsafe situation.
 Our charter includes an obligation that we protect and support children who are having problems they can’t resolve on their own.
 I’ll go to Lincoln High School with you tomorrow morning and have a word with your vice principal.
 Then, if necessary, with the principal.
 I know the vice principal.
 I can make a difference and in your favor.
 One of the things I’ll do is make sure that if those three football players bother you or your friends in any way again that they’ll be arrested and taken to juvenile hall and will be brought up in front of a judge.”

 “You can do that?”